thestalkers/policies/com/github/docs/pt-site-policy-other-site-policies.md

-Outras políticas do site - GitHub Docs
+Outras políticas do site - Documentos do GitHub

 [Skip to main content](#main-content)